Top 17 Alternative Cancer Treatments that Work: Evidence Based (2025 Edition)

 Top Alternatives and Metabolic Interventions to Control Cancer

-SUMMARY OF TOP REPURPOSED DRUGS AND METABOLIC INTERVENTIONS TO CONTROL CANCER
+SUMMARY OF TOP REPURPOSED DRUGS, METABOLIC INTERVENTIONS AND COMPLEMENTARY MEDICINE TO CONTROL CANCER

 List based on the quality of evidence.